spineki/spineki.github.io/content/articles/closures_as_iterators.md

 }
 ```

-But what can we do for the `operator!=`?
+But what should we do for the `operator!=`?
 Is there any meaning to comparing our closure-based iterators if it is not to detect the end of iteration?
-Let's fix this philosophical question by dodging it an let us introduce a dedicated struct to reify this end concept.
+Let's fix this philosophical question by dodging it and let us introduce a dedicated struct to reify this end concept.

 ```cpp
 struct Sentinel {};